Japan (Very Carefully) Drops Plastic Explosives Onto An Asteroid

 But to really understand Ryugu, researchers also want to know what's down there, and that's why they created Friday's crater.
 In a few weeks, after the dust has settled, the little spacecraft will survey the blast site to see what lies beneath.
 It may even land a second time to collect subsurface samples.

 The spacecraft is scheduled to leave Ryugu later this year, carrying its samples back to scientists here on Earth.
-On the return, it will eject a pod containing dust from Ryugu that is expected to land in Australia's outback
+On the return, it will eject a pod containing dust from Ryugu that is expected to land in Australia's Outback.